analyticbastard/statistical-independence-financial-forecasting/README.md

 # statistical-independence-financial-forecasting

-Statistical independence for (impossible) financial forecasting
+Reject that technical analysis or other type of financial forecast yield any winnings under statistical independence conditions

 This is the practical material for my presentation for GuideSmiths Spain.
+The presentation and code comments are in Spanish.

 # Purpose